 - 32.1 Where an employee is authorized to use his/her personal vehicle for IESO related business/travel, the rate of reimbursement will be based on the limit for the deduction of tax-exempt allowances paid by employers to employees using their personal vehicle for business purposes as published by the Department of Finance Canada in their annual Automobile Deduction Limits and Expense Benefit Rates for Business.
-Each January 1 the IESO will apply the kilometre rate as published by the Department of Finance Canada, for the year.
-For 2009 the rate is 52 cents per kilometre for the first 5,000 kilometres driven and 46 cents for each additional kilometre. - 32.2 By virtue of receiving the above kilometre rates, the employee is responsible for any expenses incurred involving his/her vehicle while on IESO business.
+Each January 1 the IESO will apply the kilometre rate as published by the Department of Finance Canada, for the year. - 32.2 By virtue of receiving the above kilometre rates, the employee is responsible for any expenses incurred involving his/her vehicle while on IESO business.
 This would include such items as insurance premiums, license fees, traffic/parking violations, maintenance costs, any repairs or replacement of parts, fuel, lubricants and the like.
 The employee is further responsible for informing his/her insurance company that the vehicle is being used for business purposes, and for paying any additional premium that the insurance company deems fit.